iksnae/rise-and-code/README.md

 - **Versioning**: Each build gets a unique version tag based on the date and time
 - **Release Management**: Completed builds are published as GitHub releases
 - **Testing**: You can manually trigger builds from the Actions tab

+## PDF Output Format

+The PDF version of the book includes:
+- Each chapter starting on a new page
+- Each section starting on a new page for clear organization
+- Table of contents for easy navigation
+- Consistent formatting and typography
+- Page headers and footers with page numbers

 ## License